CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 to expand testing to compare Throughput with a Redis Database and KeyDB.

 ## Data Aggregation Standard

+The following are standard deployement scaling results from the cpp-data-aggregation.

 #### Data Agg Std Run Configuration File
 ```bash